 For more information about the getting an HVAC apprenticeship, click here.

-Although some businesses offer apprenticeships, these can often be difficult to find on your own.
-However, unions like the Pipefitters Local 537 (Located in Dorchester, MA) usually offer various apprenticeships to help train new technicians in the refrigeration trade.
+Although some businesses offer apprenticeships, these can often be difficult to find independently.
+However, unions like the Pipefitters Local 537 (Located in Dorchester, MA) usually offer various internships to help train new technicians in the refrigeration trade.

-Feel free to read our complete step by step guide to becoming an HVAC apprenticeship for more detailed information.
+Feel free to read our step-by-step guide to becoming an HVAC apprenticeship for more detailed information.

 4. Complete the Required EPA Section 608 Certification

-Every technician who intends to work with refrigerant products will be required to earn the EPA Section 608 Certification, and training for this will usually form part of the initial refrigeration training course.
+Every technician who intends to work with refrigerant products will be required to earn the EPA Section 608 Certification.
+Training for this will usually form part of the initial refrigeration training course.
 However, if it isn’t part of the course being studied, additional training will be needed to earn it.

-This particular certification has four different classifications that require four separate tests, and a technician will need to earn those that will be relevant to the types of equipment that they will be installing, servicing, and repairing.
+This particular certification has four different classifications that require four separate tests.
+A technician will need to earn those relevant to the types of equipment they will be installing, servicing, and repairing.
 The four classifications include:

-- Universal – All types of refrigeration equipment are covered here
+- Universal – All kinds of refrigeration equipment are covered here

-Any technicians who have started working without having been enrolled in a formalized program or where test prep was not included, the ACCA provides the opportunity for them to enroll in a three-hour online EPA Section 608 Certification Test Prep Course for a nominal fee.
+For any technicians who have started working without having been enrolled in a formalized program or where test prep was not included, the ACCA allows them to enroll in a three-hour online EPA Section 608 Certification Test Prep Course for a nominal fee.

 5. Apply for and Obtain the Relevant State or Local Licensure

-These days, the vast majority of states will require refrigeration technicians to obtain some form of license before being allowed to work in this field.
-Each state has its requirements in this regard, so inquiries will need to be made to the relevant authorities to determine what will be required.
+These days, the vast majority of states will require refrigeration technicians to obtain some form of license before working in this field.
+Each state has its requirements, so inquiries will need to be made to the relevant authorities to determine what will be required.

 The institutions mentioned below offer an extensive range of certifications for refrigeration technicians:

-- HVAC Excellence offers a highly progressive system of certification that will enable technicians to demonstrate that they are more than just ‘suitably competent’ to perform the required tasks
+- HVAC Excellence offers a highly progressive system of accreditation that will enable technicians to demonstrate that they are more than just ‘suitably competent to perform the required tasks

 - North American Technician Excellence (NATE) offers a range of generalized refrigeration certifications for technicians and contractors.
-Four difference certifications are offered for these technicians during the various stages of the first five years of them working in this field – natex.org
+Four different certificates are provided for these technicians during the various stages of the first five years of their working in this field – natex.org

-- National Inspection Testing Certification (NITC) offers various specialized certifications for the more experienced refrigeration technicians in STAR HVAC/R mastery and various HVAC/R brazing processes – nationalitc.com
+- National Inspection Testing Certification (NITC) offers various specialized certifications for the more experienced refrigeration technicians in STAR HVAC/R mastery and different HVAC/R brazing processes – nationalitc.com

-- The Refrigeration Service Engineers Society (RSES) offers a range of general refrigeration certifications, along with others to demonstrate that a technician is in possession of specialized skills such as R-410A, HVAC/R electrical and commercial refrigeration – reses.org
+- The Refrigeration Service Engineers Society (RSES) provides a range of general refrigeration certifications, along with others to demonstrate that a technician has specialized skills such as R-410A, HVAC/R electrical and commercial refrigeration – reses.org

 6. Be Willing to Pursue Advanced Certifications

-Many more professional prospects will often be available for refrigeration technicians who are willing to obtain certifications over and above the minimum ones that are required to work in this field.
+Many more professional prospects will often be available for refrigeration technicians who are willing to obtain certifications over and above the minimum ones required to work in this field.

-Having one or more advanced certifications or qualifications will usually result in additional increases in salary in an existing role.
-Having additional qualifications on your resume will also demonstrate to prospective employers that a technician is willing to go the extra mile about learning as much as possible about the job.
+Having one or more advanced certifications or qualifications will usually result in additional increases in salary in a current role.
+Having other qualifications on your resume will also demonstrate to prospective employers that a technician is willing to go the extra mile about learning as much as possible about the job.

-Basic plumbing and electrical skills may sometimes be required when working as a refrigeration technician as well.
+Basic plumbing and electrical skills may sometimes be required when working as a refrigeration technician.

-Obtained your Required Certifications and Searching for a Job as a Refrigeration Technician?
+Obtained your Required Certifications, and are you Searching for a Job as a Refrigeration Technician?

-If you’ve recently obtained the required certifications to become a refrigeration technician, but you don’t have any work experience as yet, you may be finding it challenging to secure a position.
-However, there are a few hints and tips that will help ensure that your resume and application paperwork stands out as much as possible to prospective employers:
+Suppose you’ve recently obtained the required certifications to become a refrigeration technician, but you don’t have any work experience.
+In that case, you may be finding it challenging to secure a position.
+However, there are a few hints and tips that will help ensure that your resume and application paperwork stand out as much as possible to prospective employers:

 - Proofread your resume before sending it off.
-Have at least two people thoroughly read through your resume before sending it off to apply for a position.
-This will help catch any spelling or grammatical errors beforehand – many recruiters will simply toss resumes aside that are littered with errors
+Please have at least two people thoroughly read your resume before sending it off to apply for a position.
+This will help catch any spelling or grammatical errors beforehand – many recruiters will toss resumes aside that are littered with mistakes.

 - Only apply for positions that match the certifications you have.
 Seriously.
-Attempting to apply for a position that you are not suitably qualified for could result in you having to demonstrate skills during a practical test that you may not be familiar with – if this occurs, many companies will go as far as blacklisting your resume to prevent you from applying with them again
+Attempting to use for a place that you are not suitably qualified for could result in you having to demonstrate skills during a practical test that you may not be familiar with – if this occurs, many companies will go as far as blocking your resume to prevent you from applying with them again.

-- Always reply promptly to emails, messages or phone calls from prospective employers.
-Keep in mind that in most cases, you need the job more than the company specifically needs you to fill the position, and candidates who are slow to reply – or worse, don’t reply at all – will simply be eliminated from the pool of applicants
+- Always reply promptly to emails, messages, or phone calls from prospective employers.
+In most cases, you need the job more than the company needs you explicitly to fill the position, and candidates who are slow to reply – or worse, don’t reply at all – will be eliminated from the pool of applicants.

 - If you’re fortunate enough to be contacted for an interview, ensure that you dress appropriately and arrive a few minutes early.
-Candidates who arrive late will usually be set aside in favor of those who are prompt
+Candidates who arrive late will usually be set aside in favor of prompt ones.

 - Turn your phone off during the interview.
 There is little else as annoying and rude as someone who constantly checks their phone while they’re being interviewed to fill a vacancy.
 This could also indicate to prospective employers that you’ll not pay as much attention to your job as you should

-Keeping the above-mentioned tips in mind when being contacted to interview for a vacancy, as a refrigeration technician will help ensure that you leave a lasting memory for interviewers, HR employees, and managers – one that is positive.
+Keeping the tips mentioned above in mind when being contacted to interview for a vacancy as a refrigeration technician will help ensure that you leave a lasting memory for interviewers, HR employees, and managers – one that is positive.